rcohngru/Predicting-Supreme-Court-Outcomes/README.md

   <img width="900" height="350" src="img/breyer_both.png">
 </p>

-Clearly, random undersampling is the balancing method to use in this situation.
-The precision and recall values of the data are consistently higher in this case than when using no balancing, random oversampling, SMOTE, or a combination of SMOTE and random undersampling.
-Going forward, I will use random undersampling when training my models.
+Clearly, either no balancing or SMOTE seem to be the best balancing methods to use in this situation.
+The precision and recall values of the data are consistently higher in these two cases than when using the others.
+Going forward, I will use both SMOTE and no rebalancing when training my models.

 ## Modeling

-When determing which balancing method to use, I evaluted the results using the `sklearn` defaults of three classifications models: Logistic Regression, Random Forests, and Gradient Boosting Classifiers.
+When determing which balancing method to use, I evaluted the results using the `sklearn` defaults of four classifications models: Logistic Regression, Random Forests, Gradient Boosting, and Support Vecotr Machine Classifiers.
 Examining the plot for undersampling, it is not immediately obvious which, if any, model is superior.

 Because of this, I decided to tune each of the models to see how precise I could get them to be.
-I also decided to add in an SVC Classifier to see if that model worked better.

 <p align="center">
   <img width="900" height="350" src="img/breyer_lr.png">